surajb4390/Mobile_Sentiment_Analysis/README.md

    3. Converted all text data in lowercase
    4. By using CountVectorizer converted data into features
    5. Imbalanced dataset handled by SMOTE
-   6. Selected most 5000 features for model implementation
+   6. Selected maximum 5000 features for model implementation

  # Model Implementation and Evaluation:
    1. Naïve Bayes,Random Forest algorithm tested